 Tape small things to their larger partners

-Tape things together to stop small items from being lost.
+Small items should be taped together to prevent loss.
 The bolts that hold the bed together, the remote for the TV or the finials and rings for your curtain poles; all are too easy to lose in the move, so wrap them in tape and secure to the item they go with to make it easy at the other end.

 Use old sheets for protection